Maxnetz/Maxnetz/README.md

-Hi My name is Max
+Hi, I'm Max 👋, nice to meet you!
 =====================

 Software Engineer